21 Chump Street

-21 Chump Street is a fourteen-minute one-act musical with book, music and lyrics by Lin-Manuel Miranda, who is known for creating the Broadway musicals In the Heights, Bring It On the Musical, and Hamilton.
+21 Chump Street is a fourteen-minute one-act musical with book, music and lyrics by Lin-Manuel Miranda, who is known for creating the Broadway musicals In the Heights, Bring It On: The Musical, and Hamilton.
 The show was based on the second act of episode #457 of This American Life, titled "What I Did For Love" and reported by Robbie Brown, in which a high school student, Justin Laboy, falls in love with an undercover police officer, and is ultimately arrested for selling drugs to the officer in an attempt to impress her.
-The musical is based on this real event and the writer even chose to keep Justin's name in the show.
+The musical is based on this real event, and the writer even chose to keep Justin's name in the show.
 The title is a satirical reference to the 1987 TV show 21 Jump Street which was about undercover narcotics agents in a high school.
 The musical premiered in a showcase put on by This American Life, held at the Brooklyn Academy of Music on June 7, 2014, and broadcast as episode #528, "The Radio Drama Episode".

 Synopsis

-The show opens with the narrator telling the audience about a plan called 'Operation D-Minus.'
+The show opens with the narrator telling the audience about a plan called Operation D-Minus.
 He introduces Justin Laboy, an eighteen-year-old senior honors student attending Park Vista Community High School in Lake Worth, Florida.
 Justin meets a new student, Naomi Rodriguez, and instantly gets an overwhelming crush on her.

 Naomi does not answer Justin's repeated requests about what he needs to do to make her fall in love with him, and Justin asks Naomi to go to prom.
 Though other students say that Naomi rejected him, Justin insists that she tells him that she'll think about it, and he is overjoyed ("What the Heck I Gotta Do").
-Naomi confirms to the Narrator that she was asked to prom but denies ever telling him she would think about it.
+Naomi confirms to the Narrator that she was indeed asked to prom but denies ever telling him she would think about it.
 The Narrator then reveals that Naomi is a twenty-five-year-old undercover cop trying to learn which students are dealing drugs.

-Naomi goes up to Justin and asks him if he smokes, Justin misinterprets this as Naomi saying she does drugs and is trying to find a dealer.
+When Naomi approaches Justin and asks him if he smokes, Justin misinterprets this as Naomi saying she does drugs and is trying to find a dealer.
 Justin tells her he doesn't, but if that's what she needs to go to prom with him, then he'll get her marijuana.
 He then divulges to the Narrator that he has no idea what he's doing, but he just cares too much about Naomi to have told her no ("One School").

 Justin calls a cousin, who in turn calls up a seemingly endless cycle of others to get the marijuana.
 Three cousins argue if they should help Justin and are surprised that he would even ask such a thing due to his being a successful student.
 Meanwhile, Justin is asked by Naomi about the marijuana.
 Eventually, Justin gets the drugs by telling them that he's in love.
 One of them hands Justin a bag of marijuana pellets, and he goes off to find Naomi ("Cousin").